Coding Prompt Structure That Ships Clean PRs

 before writing code.

-• Did the AI honor every constraint?
-Diff the affected files; anything outside the constraints is a bug regardless of how clever the change is.
+• Diff every affected file.
+Anything outside the stated constraints is a bug regardless of how clever it looks.

-• Does the acceptance test exist and pass?
-“Looks right” is not a substitute for a passing test.
+• Run the acceptance test.
+“Looks right” is not a passing test.

 • Read the code.
-Even with structure, AI output is reviewable first-draft, not merge-ready.
+Even with structure, AI output is a first draft.

 Common mistakes

-• One-liner prompts.
-“Add rate limiting” produces a different rate limiter every time.
+One-liner prompts”Add rate limiting” produces a different rate limiter every runUse all four blocks

-• No acceptance criteria.
-Without a test, “done” drifts to whatever the model felt good about.
+No acceptance criteria”Done” drifts to whatever the model felt good aboutState one test or behavior

 FAQ

-• Does this work for autocomplete-style assistants?: Partially.
-Autocomplete favors brevity.
-Use the four-block structure for Composer, Cursor Agent, Claude Code, Codex, and Aider.
+Does this work for autocomplete-style assistants?
+Partially.
+Tab-style autocomplete favors brevity and works off cursor context.
+Use the full four-block structure for agent modes — Cursor Composer, Claude Code, Codex, and Aider — where the model plans and edits across files.

-• What if I do not know the constraints yet?: Ask the AI to propose them, then approve or edit.
-“Propose 3 constraints before writing code” is a valid first message.
+What if I do not know the constraints yet?
+Ask the agent to propose them.
+“Propose 3 constraints before writing any code” is a valid first message; approve or edit what it returns, then proceed.

 Tags: #AI coding #Tutorial